scraggo/scraggo.github.io/_posts/2017-07-01-number-guess-oop.md

         else:
             print('Nope.
 The number I was thinking of was', self.number)
 ```

 I find it slightly cumbersome to put `self` in front of so many variables, but it's only necessary if the variables determine the state of the game.
 (If I wanted to put a non-state-changing variable in, there's no need for `self` in front of it, but I wouldn't be able to access the variable outside of the function.)
-The great thing about `self.` is that you can *modify the variable in multiple functions without returning it*.
+The great thing about `self` is that you can _modify the variable in multiple functions without returning it_.
 This is excellent from a design perspective - there's no need to pass a parameter from a function return to another function's input.

 ```python
 def main():